Making heritage relevant and useful: Artists’ Studios, Learning Hub, Community Garden

 How much have we raised so far?

-We’ve already secured £5 million, over 80% of the £6.2 million that we need.
-Work began on the Artists’ Studios in January this year and was completed in May, on time and on budget, and artists/makers moved in over the summer.
+We’ve already secured £5.2 million for this vital and ambitious project.
+Work began on the Artists’ Studios in January 2025 and was completed in May, on time and on budget, with artists/makers moving in over June and July.

 Or get in touch with Sue Sandle, Head of Development, to discuss how you would like to support this exciting project.